BitBots-EcoWatt-Device/Milestone_5/README.md

 Configuration updates follow this sequence:

-1. Device sends periodic configuration request
+1. Device sends periodic configuration request (every 5 minutes by default)
 2. Cloud responds with configuration update (if any)
 3. Device validates and stores the new configuration in EEPROM
-4. Device sends acknowledgment back to cloud
+4. Configuration acknowledgment is prepared for next upload
 5. **Configuration changes take effect after the next successful data upload**
+6. Acknowledgment is sent to cloud with the upload

 This approach ensures: